Continuing Education Class on Nov. 12 - Disaster Medical Operations

 How CERT Works In Walnut Creek

-Walnut Creek has 8 CERT Areas.
+Walnut Creek has 8 CERT Areas, all stocked with emergency response supplies.
 CERT graduates are assigned to a CERT Area based on where they live.
 In the event of emergency, CERTs gather at their CERT Staging Area and work together as trained in the CERT Program.

 Want to know which CERT Area you live in?
 Click for street index [PDF] or go to the "Walnut Creek CERT Areas" page for maps.